Why I Coach

 “I coach for selfish reasons to, the ones I teach end up teaching me.”

 I’m not only a doctor, I’m a parent and a coach.
 Coaching is one of the most rewarding activities I do.
 For the last 18 years, I have coached the PAWS(now PWC) youth wrestling team.
 The wrestlers I’ve worked with over the years have gone on to various schools and careers.
 Visit Site.

 In addition, 5 years ago and working with dedicated community members, I was able to help co-found Trenton Youth Wrestling.
 This program is dedicated to providing wrestling opportunities to individuals who would not traditionally have had the chance to pursue the sport.
 Visit Site.

 I love to pass on the lessons I have learned in my life to my wrestlers.
 Youth sports, if administered appropriately, is absolutely pure.
 It is a great classroom for kids to experiment and stretch their wings.
 It allows our youth to have safe challenges.
 As a coach, it’s my job to stress them physically and mentally, to push kids to their limits, but to back off when necessary.

 In my neighborhood and many others around me I see a paucity of kids outside playing sports.
 We have a national obesity epidemic because many of our kids simply don't go outside and get exercise.
 They sit at the computer.
-We need to get more kids outside on the front lawn playing baseball, football, and biking and off the computer.
+We need to get more kids outside on the front lawn playing baseball, football, soccer, and biking and off the computer.